twinfoundation/blob-storage/packages/blob-storage-models/docs/reference/interfaces/IBlobStorageGetRequest.md

 > `optional` **includeContent**: `boolean`

-Include the content in the response, otherwise only metadata is returned.
+Include the content in the response, otherwise only annotation is returned.

 ##### Default